Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q2) GOOP Tube (50 pts)

-On Friday you were given two GOOP tubes, one tube of DNA (instruction to express GFP), and one tube of water.
+On Friday you were given two GOOP tubes, one tube of DNA (instructions to express GFP), and one tube of water.

-**Q.2.a.** Did you show up on Fridayt?
+**Q.2.a.** Did you show up on Friday and participate in the activity?
 (Yes / No)

-**Q.2.b.** When and where did you add the water and DNA-expression to your GOOP tubes.
+**Q.2.b.** When and where did you add the water and DNA-expression to your GOOP tubes?

 **Q.2.c.** Did the GOOP with expression instructions turn green (produce GFP)?
 How long did it take?
 (Your grade does not depend on the expression of GFP).
 Include photos of both tubes at the start, mid-way (about 6 hours), and after 12 hours.
 (Time points don't have to be exact.
-Simply report when you took the photos) Make sure to provide a figure legend.
+Simply report when you took the photos.)
+Make sure to provide figure legends.

 **Q.2.d.** Why might certain designs work in GOOP, but not in a cell?
 Why might certain designs work in a cell, but not in GOOP?
 (2-3 sentences)